Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/touch-introduction.md

 # Introduction to touch devices

-You can control touch devices with the following APIs:
+You can receive and process touch input from touch devices with the following APIs:

 * [High-level support](#high-level-touch-support) implemented in the [`EnhancedTouch.Touch`](xref:UnityEngine.InputSystem.EnhancedTouch.EnhancedTouchSupport) class.
 This class provides in-built functionality for finger and touch information, and you can also use it for [polling touch input](touch-polling.md).
 * [Low-level support](#low-level-touch-support) implemented in the [`Touchscreen`](xref:UnityEngine.InputSystem.Touchscreen) class.
 Use this class to implement custom functionality that `EnhancedTouch.Touch` doesn't have.